codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/audit.md

 title: "Audit logs"
 description: "Get a list of all actions in Codefresh"
 group: administration
+sub_group: account-user-management
 redirect_from:
   - /docs/enterprise/audit-logs/
 toc: true
 ---

-Codefresh keeps a log of all actions that happen at all times, based on API calls that reach Codefresh.
+Codefresh keeps a log of all actions that happen at all times based on API calls that reach Codefresh.
+The time frames covered by audit logs depends on the pricing tier of your Codefresh account.

 The audit log includes:
-* GUI actions from users
+* UI actions from users
 * [CLI](https://codefresh-io.github.io/cli/) invocations
 * Any [external integrations]({{site.baseurl}}/docs/integrations/codefresh-api/) used with Codefresh

-The time frames  by audit logs depends on the pricing tier of your Codefresh account.

 You can:
 * View, filter, and search for audited events